jadecobra/python_tdd_exercises/source/exceptions/TypeError.rst

 ----

-`TypeError <https://docs.python.org/3/library/exceptions.html?highlight=exceptions#TypeError>`_ is raised when an object_ is called in a way that it is not meant to be used.
+`TypeError <https://docs.python.org/3/library/exceptions.html?highlight=exceptions#TypeError>`_ is raised when an object_ is used in a way that it is not meant to be used.

 *********************************************************************************
 test_type_error_w_non_callables